-"I am quite capable of taking care of myself;' Raistlin replied.
+"I am quite capable of taking care of myself," Raistlin replied.
 Rising to his feet, he hadpicked up a spellboak to study, when a fit of coughing doubled him over.

-Caramon reached out his hated, but Raistlin flinched away-

-"Be gone!" the mage gasped.
+Caramon reached out his hated, but Raistlin flinched away- "Be gone!" the mage gasped.
 "Leave me be!"

 Cararnon hesitated, then he sighed.
-"Sure,.
-Raist;' he said, and left the roam, shutting the door gently behind him.
+"Sure, Raist," he said, and left the room, shutting the door gently behind him.

 Raistlin stood far a moment, trying to catch his breath.
 Then he moved slowly across the room, setting dawn the spellbook.
-W_th a trembling hand, he picked up one of the many sacks that Caramon had placed on the table beside his bed.
+With a trembling hand, he picked up one of the many sacks that Caramon had placed on the table beside his bed.
 Opening it, Raistlin carefully withdrew the dragon orb.

-Tanis and Cararnon-the half-elf keeping his hood pulled

-lo,,v aver his face and ears-walked the streets of Flotsam, watching far two guards whose uniforms might fit them.
-This would have been relatively easy: Ear Tanis, but finding a guard whose armor fit the giant Cararnon was more difficult.
+Tanis and Caramon-the half-elf keeping his hood pulled low over his face and ears-walked the streets of Flotsam, watching for two guards whose uniforms might fit them.
+This would have been relatively easy for Tanis, but finding a guard whose armor fit the giant Caramon was more difficult.

-Whey both knew they had better find something .quickly.
+They both knew they had better find something quickly.
 More than once, draconians looked them over suspiciously.
-Two draconians even flopped them, insisting roughly an knowing their business.
+Two draconians even flopped them, insisting roughly on knowing their business.
 Caramon replied in the crude mercenary dialect that they were seeking employment in the Dragon Highlord's army, and the draconians let them go.
 But both men knew it was only a matter of time before a patrol caught them.